 A brow lift and/or forehead lift can help raise your skin and eyebrows up to a symmetrical position.
 Typically, brow lifts are performed with a forehead lift, as the forehead skin often needs to be repositioned in order to raise the eyebrows and eyelid skin.
-Brow lifts, forehead lifts and/or facelifts are also can done in conjunction with eyelid surgery, which can give your eyes the most symmetrical appearance possible.
+Brow lifts, forehead lifts and/or facelifts can also be done in conjunction with blepharoplasty, which can give your eyes the most symmetrical appearance possible.

 If you are not interested in surgery just yet, don’t worry.
-For a less invasive first step, many patients choose to receive Botox to raise their eyebrows.
+For a less invasive first step, many patients choose to receive BOTOX® to raise their eyebrows.
 Though the degree of elevation is limited, it can be a good way to see if eyebrow elevation gives you the eye symmetry you are looking for, since Botox is non-surgical.
 Dysport® and Xeomin® work similarly to BOTOX®, offering even more minimally invasive treatment options for patients who would rather avoid surgery.
 Since each of these neuromodulators comes with their own unique benefits, Dr. Dayan will help you decide which one is best for you.

 Symmetry is the key to beauty.
 And with the right cosmetic treatments, we may be able to get your eyes looking beautifully symmetrical.
 To find out if blepharoplasty or a brow lift and forehead lift can correct your uneven eyes, you’ll want to schedule an appointment with our facial experts in Chicago.
 We will be able to help you discover the cause of why is one eye smaller than the other, and suggest the proper treatment.